 When production of "Intermezzo" was nearing its final phase, David Selznick wanted Toland to make more beautiful close-ups of Ingrid Bergman.
 For that purpose, Selznick sent the following, interesting memo to production manager Ray Klune, director Gregory Ratoff and editor Hal Kern, in which he also mentioned the close-ups cinematographer James Wong Howe made of Hedy Lamarr in "Algiers" (1938) which he felt were the sole reason for Lamarr's success.
-Selznick states that the success of "Intermezzo" depends on similar close-ups of Miss Bergman, and that they will eventually lead to higher revenues.
+Selznick said that the success of "Intermezzo" depended on similar close-ups of Miss Bergman, and that they would eventually lead to higher revenues.

 Messrs.
 Klune, Ratoff, and Kern